About

 • Nanostring nCounter assays

-• Rental equipment: cryostat, microtomes, vibratome, microscopes (brightfield and fluorescent), and image analysis computer workstations
+• Shared rental equipment: cryostat, microtomes, vibratome, microscopes (brightfield and fluorescent), whole slide scanner, and image analysis workstation

 Acknowledgments